segmentio/segment-docs/src/connections/destinations/catalog/moesif-api-analytics/index.md

 |`traits`|`metadata`|
 |`traits.company.id`|`company_id`|

 The integration handles Segment [reserved traits](https://segment.com/docs/connections/spec/identify/#traits) like `email` and `firstName`.
-It maps autocollected fields like campaign information and IP address.
+It maps [automatically-collected fields](/docs/connections/spec/common/#context-fields-automatically-collected) like campaign information and IP address.

 ## Track
 If you haven’t had a chance to review our spec, please take a look to understand what the [Track](https://segment.com/docs/connections/spec/track/) method does.
 An example call would look like: